drsdre/yii2-wizardwidget/README.md

 Yii2 Wizard Widget
 ==================
-Multi step wizard widget using tabs to guide a user through steps to complete a form
+Multi step wizard widget using tabs to guide a user through steps to complete a task.
+Based on the Form wizard (using tabs) from lukepzak (see http://bootsnipp.com/snippets/featured/form-wizard-using-tabs).

 Installation
 ------------